-One Young World is committed to combating "Fake News" and so connected young leaders with experts in their field to help people navigate the virus. its consequences, and wider social issues which were exacerbated in 2020.
+One Young World is "Fake News" and so to help people navigate the virus, its consequences, and wider social issues which were exacerbated

 DISMANTLING STRUCTURAL RACISM

 Episode 26 with Lewis Hamilton

 Seven-time Formula One World Champion Lewis Hamilton sat down with One Young World for a discussion on dismantling structural racism.
 He talked about his experience facing racism on the racetrack as Formula One's only Black driver, and how he's appealing for change in his industry and beyond.
 Joining him in conversation was One Young World Ambassador Kenny Imafidon, social entrepreneur and Co-Founder at ClearView Research.